lin/cs/README.md

 1. :male_detective: **JISON:** [Generating Parser using LL LR SLR LALR](https://github.com/zaach/jison) used in Jison, May 2019

     By far, parsing techniques is the hardest part of this learning journey, the main reason might be the lack of ideal learning materials.
-Things are taught too formal and too little examples are presented.
+Things are taught too abstract and too little examples are presented.

     :notebook: [How to distinguish LL LR SLR LALR?](./mds/parsers.md)